PrnvGiri/DSA-CPP/README.md

 # Data Structures and Algorithms (DSA) Repository

-This repository contains a collection of common data structures and algorithms implemented in various programming languages.
+This repository contains a collection of common data structures and algorithms implemented in C++ programming language.
 Whether you are a beginner or an experienced programmer, this repository is a valuable resource for learning and practicing data structures and algorithms.
 Understanding these fundamental concepts is crucial for efficient problem-solving and software development.

 ## Table of Contents
 1. [Introduction](#introduction)